nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/naming-conventions/user-friendly-names.md

 ---
 ## Purpose of the document

  The purpose of this document is for reporting use, for columns and tables in the Semantic model.
-If you are reporting data into a CSV or spreadsheet format [standard capitalisation and formatting][naming 1] should be used.
+If you are reporting data into a CSV or spreadsheet format, internal standard capitalisation and formatting should be used.

 ## User-friendly names